SiegeEngineers/auto-mods/README.md

 cmake --build .
 ```

+Note:  You can also run `./scripts/build.sh` from the project root.

 You should now have an executable `create-data-mod` in the `build` folder.
 Hooray!

 ### Debugging (GDB on Ubuntu)